 By Wil Forbis

-The past several years have been lean times for horror movies.
+These have been lean times for horror movies.
 Hollywood still reliably kicks them out but few have captured the public the way “The Ring” did back in 2002 or “Jaws” did in 1975.

 The recent “Get Out” is an exception.
 Directed by comedian Jordan Peele, the film details a young black man’s terrible descent into the world of a suburban, wealthy white family.
 Shot on a small budget and employing mostly unknown actors, the film did well at the box office.
 More importantly, it emerged as a much-discussed talking point in the ongoing dialogue about American race relations.

 I stumbled onto “Get Out” without much knowledge of its plot or context.
 The previews I’d watched made it look like a seventies-style, horror-art film and, while it featured many African Americans actors, nothing indicated that it was a political film.
-A friend of mine recommended it (I later learned he’d only seen the previews) and one day, when my girlfriend and I were bored, we decided to take in a viewing.
+A friend of mine recommended it (I later learned he’d only seen the previews) and one day, when my girlfriend and I were bored, we took in a viewing.

 While watching “Get Out” I also got the point of the movie.
 It is a cultural commentary that explores the modern tensions that African Americans ensconced in white society are wise to be wary of.